tamagoz/weave/site/operational-guide/scenarios.md

 Then on _any_ peer:

-    weave status

-To check that all connections have established successfully followed
-by:

     weave consense

 To force consensus - future IP address allocations can now continue under partition and it is safe to add new peers.

-> Author's Note: the rationale for `weave status` is to introduce an
-> opportunity for the user to resolve any initial connectivity
-> problems before consensus - this ensures the ring is divided as
-> evenly as possible, delaying the need for donations

 ### Adding a Peer